samclane/DiscordMatrix/README.md

 To install the dependencies, run `pip install -r requirements.txt`.

+This program runs at 125000 baud, instead of PyFirmata's default 57600 bits/s.
+When uploading the FirmataStandard sketch to your Arduino, change line 774 to `Firmata.begin(125000);`.

 To start the application, simply run `python discord_matrix.pyw` from the command line.

 The default pinout is: